 We stayed at the Apartments and Rooms Skok.
 Basic, but comfortable and reasonably priced.

-Tip: We stopped in Kobarid to visit the museum on our way to Bovec.
-The historical museum is small, but interesting.
-We didn’t know it at the time, but apparently one restaurant in Kobarid, Hisa Franko, is generally regarded as one of the best in the world.
+Pro Tip: We stopped in Kobarid to visit the museum on our way to Bovec.
+The historical museum is small but interesting.
+We didn’t know it at the time but, apparently, one restaurant in Kobarid, Hisa Franko, is generally regarded as one of the best in the world.
 Had we known that at the time, we probably would have made a point to stay in Kobarid and visit that restaurant.

 This was a great place to relax and recharge after several long, stressful days driving through the mountains of Slovenia.

 After returning the rental car to Ljubljana, we took a train to Rijeka.
-There is not much train service through Croatia, so we really just stopped here to pick up another car (taking car across country borders can be very expensive).
+There is not much train service through Croatia, so we really just stopped here to pick up another car (taking a car across national borders can be very expensive).

-We spent one night at the Hotel Jadan, which is RIGHT on the Adriatic Sea (Kvarner Bay).
+We spent one night at the Hotel Jadran, which is RIGHT on the Adriatic Sea (Kvarner Bay).